Solar Panel Essential Info

 Solar Inverters

-The inverter is a critical component of a solar system that converts the DC (direct current) electricity generated by solar panels into the AC (alternating current) which we use in our homes.
+The inverter is a critical component of a solar system that converts the DC (direct current) electricity generated by solar panels into the AC (alternating current), which we use in our homes.

 There are several types of inverters available for solar systems, including string inverters, microinverters, and power optimisers.
 String inverters are the most common type of inverter and are typically used in larger systems.
 They are installed in a central location and are connected to multiple solar panels in a series, also known as a string.

 Microinverters and power optimisers are newer types of inverters that are installed on each solar panel in a system.
-They work by optimising the performance of each individual panel, which can help to increase the overall energy yield of the system and maximise the return on your investment.
+They work by optimising the performance of each panel, which can help to increase the overall energy yield of the system and maximise the return on your investment.

 Solar Batteries for Energy Storage

-Solar batteries work by storing the excess energy generated by the solar panels during the day and releasing it when it is needed, such as at night or during periods of low sunlight.
+Solar batteries (sometimes called home batteries) work by storing the excess energy generated by the solar panels during the day and releasing it when it is needed, such as at night or during periods of low sunlight.
 This can help to reduce the amount of electricity that needs to be purchased from the grid.
-If needed solar batteries can also be charged from the grid during off-peak hours for use later.

-We can work with you to understand your requirements and how much power your system will generate, to recommend the perfect solar battery for you.
+Because all of our systems are bespoke, we work with you to understand your requirements and how much power your system will generate, to recommend the perfect solar battery for you.

 A zappi electric car or vehicle charger with a cable that plugs into the EV.